 Le feste di maggio

-If you’re heading to Italy in the coming weeks, you can cheer the drivers in the famous Mille Miglia (1000 mile) car rally or celebrate Pinocchio’s birthday in Collodi (Tuscany).
+If you’re heading to Italy in the coming weeks (as I am), you can cheer the drivers in the famous Mille Miglia (1000 mile) car rally or celebrate Pinocchio’s birthday in Collodi (Tuscany).
 Here are some other not-to-be-missed festivities:

 *Maggio Musicale Fiorentino, one of the oldest music festivals in Italy, features opera, concerts and dance.
 The outdoor performances at night often end with dazzling fireworks displays.
 While in Florence, be sure to go the city’s famous Iris Garden, open to the general public only in May.
 You’ll gain an entirely new appreciation for the root of Florence’s Italian name: Firenze, derived from the Latin for “to flower or blossom.”